 - 1. To pay taxes, trust fees, servicer fees and other expenses - 2.
-To pay unpaid interest on the ABL 1 - 3.
-To pay interest on the ABL 1 - 4.
-To cover any shortfall in the cash reserve for liquidity support - 5.
-To make a redemption on the ABL 1 - 6.
+To pay interest on the ABL 1 - 3.
+To cover any shortfall in the cash reserve for liquidity support - 4.
+To make a redemption on the ABL 1 - 5.
 To redeem the subordinated beneficial interest after the ABL 1 has been redeemed in full (trustee 2)